 NEA has nine member-organized Roundtables:

 Visit the individual Roundtable’s page to learn more, including how to join.

 What do Roundtables do?

 Whatever the Roundtable members want to do!
 You can organize workshops or events, develop conference sessions, work with NEA committees on specific initiatives, take your discussion online through Twitter, Facebook, a blog, or an e-mail list, or make recommendations to the NEA board based on the experience of Roundtable members.
 Roundtables may apply for up to $300/year of funding from the NEA Board.

 What can I get out of Roundtables?

-Roundtables offer a new, more informal way for you to get involved with NEA and the archival community, and to connect with others around your interests and needs as a professional.
+Roundtables offer an informal way to get involved with NEA and the archival community, and to connect with others around your interests and needs as a professional.
 Are you a lone arranger?
 A student?
 A retiree?
 Do you work primarily with a particular material type like photographs, rare books, or films?
-Are you interested in knowing more about a topic or a tool, like Archivists Toolkit, ContentDM, or the curation of digital materials?
-All of these are possible foci for Roundtables, but it's up to us, the members, to get these group started!
+Are you interested in knowing more about a topic or a tool, like ArchivesSpace, ContentDM, or the curation of digital materials?
+Consider joining a Roundtable, or starting your own!

 How do I start a Roundtable?

 Signatures (handwritten or electronic) of at least 10 interested NEA members